 The Disability Resource Center (DRC) offers a variety of resources and supports for students (http://drc.arizona.edu).
+Make an appointment with the DRC to discuss any disability-related accommodations you may need as you pursue your degree(s).

 UA Graduate Center